-So concerned Greg runs back to base camp, to get new walkie talkie batteries?
+So does concerned Greg run back to base camp to get new walkie talkie batteries?

-No, the part-time actor sends up ‘the drone’ for the lost sheep to follow back.
+No, the part-time actor sends up ‘the drone’ for his lost sheep to follow back home.

-At the start of the episode, they drove in with nothing but just their white ute.
-Caravan and front end loader must be inflatable.
+At the start of the episode, they drove into the ‘sight unseen online bought site’ with nothing but just their white ute.
+Caravan and front end loader must be inflatable?

 Factual television, this is not!